Planning to visit Phuket soon and want to make the best out of your time here? You are going to need at least 7 days to really do this island justice.

 You can also ride your motorbike up to the Big Buddha, a 45m high statue located on top of one of the highest viewpoints in the area where you will be able to get a panoramic view of the entire southern coastal area of Phuket.
 Definitely the highlight of visiting Phuket.

-Looking for the best things to do in Phuket?
-Check out:11 Best Things to Do in Phuket
+11 Best Things to Do in Phuket11 Best Things to Do in Phuket

 Day 3: Relax at Nai Harn Beach & Explore the Southern Coast